Liao dynasty: Language

 The Khitan language is closely related to the Mongolic language family; some broader definitions of the Mongolic family include Khitan as a member.
 It is distantly related to the Mongolian language with many loan words from Tungusic languages and Turkic languages.

 Prior to their conquest of north China and the establishment of the Liao dynasty, the Khitans had no written language.
 In 920 the first of two Khitan scripts, the Khitan large script, was developed.
 A second script, the Khitan small script, was developed in 925.
 Both scripts are based on the same spoken language, and both contain a mix of logographs and phonographs.
 Despite surface level similarities to Chinese characters, the Khitan scripts are functionally unintelligible to Chinese readers, and neither scripts have been fully deciphered to this day.
+The script had some 3,000 characters and was used to translate Chinese texts into the Khitan language.
+However the script's circulation was banned outside Khitan territory and practically none of it has survived into modern times.
 Only a single manuscript text in the Khitan large script is known (Nova N 176), and no manuscripts in the Khitan small script are known.

 Most surviving specimens of both Khitan scripts are epitaph inscriptions on stone tablets, as well as a number of inscriptions on coins, mirrors and seals.
 The Liao emperors could read Chinese, and while there were some Chinese works translated into Khitan during the Liao dynasty, the Confucian classics, which served as the core guide to the administration of government in China, are not known to have been translated into Khitan.